jun-yi-guo/PREM-PLUS/README.md

 # PREM-PLUS
-Computation of additional parameters of PREM-like Earth models Unzip the file and then look for README files
+Computation of additional parameters of PREM-like Earth models.
+Unzip the .7z file and then look for README files in the folder.